-- (1) Foamed asphalt shall be produced with a performance graded asphalt binder; without polymer modification; in accordance with Standard Specification 455. - (2) Asphalt binder performance grade for foamed asphalt shall be PG 46-34 or PG 52-34 - Asphalt binder shall be sufficiently heated to meet the mix design expansion and half-life criteria; not to exceed 375° F. The temperature of the Asphalt binder shall be maintained within \pm 10° F of the optimum foaming temperature as determined by the mix design. - (4) Asphalt binder shall produce asphalt foam with a minimum expansion ratio of 8 and half-life of no less than 6 seconds.
+Foamed asphalt shall be produced with a performance graded asphalt binder; without polymer modification; according to standard spec 455.

+Asphalt binder performance grade for foamed asphalt shall be PG 46-34 or PG 52-34.

+Asphalt binder shall be sufficiently heated to meet the mix design expansion and half-life criteria; not to exceed 375°F.

+Asphalt binder shall produce asphalt foam with a minimum expansion ratio of 8 and half-life of no less than 6 seconds.

+B.2.2 Emulsion

+Emulsion type shall be determined by the mix design.

-B.2.2 Water
+B.2.3 Water

-- (1) Water may be added to the RAP at the milling head and/or in a mixing chamber. - (2) Water added to the RAP, used for foaming asphalt shall meet the requirements of Standard Specification 501.2.4.
+Water may be added to the RAP at the milling head and/or in a mixing chamber.

+Water added to the RAP, used for foaming asphalt, or incorporated with the asphalt emulsion shall meet the requirements of standard spec 501.2.4.